 General CJR questions

-CJR is the CMS Innovation Center's mandatory bundled payment model for lower extremity joint replacement, launched in 2016 in selected MSAs including the Atlanta MSA.
-CJR holds participating hospitals accountable for 90-day episodes for MS-DRG 469 and MS-DRG 470 plus outpatient hip/knee replacement equivalents.
+CJR was the CMS Innovation Center's mandatory bundled payment model for lower extremity joint replacement, running from April 1, 2016 through December 31, 2024 in selected MSAs including the Atlanta MSA.
+CJR held participating hospitals accountable for 90-day episodes for MS-DRG 469 and MS-DRG 470 plus outpatient hip/knee replacement equivalents.
+It concluded December 31, 2024 and was succeeded by the TEAM model.

 2. What is the statutory basis?
 Section 1115A of the Social Security Act (the CMMI authority), implemented through the CJR Final Rule and codified at 42 CFR Part 510.

-Yes, the Atlanta-Sandy Springs-Roswell MSA was one of the originally-selected mandatory CJR MSAs and has remained mandatory throughout the model's operation.
+Yes, the Atlanta-Sandy Springs-Roswell MSA was one of the originally-selected mandatory CJR MSAs and remained mandatory throughout the model's operation, from launch through its December 31, 2024 conclusion.

 Hospitals exceeding volume thresholds, including Wellstar Kennestone, Piedmont Atlanta, Piedmont Henry, Northside Atlanta, Emory University Hospital Midtown, Grady Memorial, and others.